Pixel Watch 4 release date expectations, price estimates, and upgrades

 Pixel Watch 4 features and software

-The Pixel Watch 4 carries forward the capabilities of the current generation, which means tight integration with Google's ecosystem and a host of familiar tools, such as:
+The Pixel Watch 4 is expected to carry forward the capabilities of the current generation.
+This means tight integration with Google's ecosystem and a host of familiar tools, such as:

 • Loss of Pulse Detection: A critical health feature that could alert emergency services if your heart suddenly stops beating.